Babasalis/NBA_analysis/README.md

 For each season, identifies the league leaders in points, rebounds, and assists per game, along with their team.
 Provides a season-by-season snapshot of statistical leadership across the three core categories.

 ## Dataset
-All queries run against `nba.all_seasons`, a table containing per-season player statistics including points, rebounds, assists, shooting efficiency, usage rate, height, weight, and team affiliation.
+All queries run against `all_seasons`, a table containing per-season player statistics including points, rebounds, assists, shooting efficiency, usage rate, height, weight, and team affiliation.